Ballarat for Business

 The information technology sector is emerging to become a significant industry within the region.
 The municipality hosts a modern communications network that provides easy data exchange worldwide.
 Strategic partnerships with the locally growing information technology sector and tertiary institutions are adding to Ballarats increasing importance as a knowledge centre within Victoria.
 Ballarat is also developing as a televillage through which the percentage of Ballarat homes that are online and the number of business transactions undertaken by e-commerce will increase.

 Ballarat is one of Victorias premier tourist destinations attracting visitors for our gold and architectural heritage, parks and gardens, art and cultural activities and as a gateway to western Victoria.
 Approximately 1.8 million domestic day trip visitors come to Ballarat each year, contributing $139 million to the local economy.
 Of the 1.1 million overseas visitors that come to Victoria annually at least 13% visit Ballarat.
-Overall, 4.8 million day trippers and 2.2 million overnight visitors toured the Goldfields region (of which Ballarat is a part) in 2000.
+Overall, 4.8 million day trippers and 2.2 million overnight visitors toured the Goldfields region (of which Ballarat is a part).
 Major events such as the Begonia Festival, the Royal South Street Competition and sporting events involve both local people and participants from a large catchment.